jraviotta/config/visualizations.md

 * pass DataFrame to `data` argument
 * use column name for arguments such as `x`, `y` & `hue`

+### Univariate analysis

+The [`distplot()`](https://seaborn.pydata.org/generated/seaborn.displot.html#seaborn.displot) function is the best place to start when trying to do distribution analysis with Seaborn.

 ### Visualizing two quantitative variables

 Many questions in data science are centered around describing the relationship between two quantitative variables.
 Seaborn calls plots that visualize this relationship "relational plots".